The Knight of Swords

-The Knight of Swords is all about thinking and thinking turns into feeling.
+The Knight of Swords is all about his thoughts.
 Before we have the thought, we have the feeling.
 They are interconnected and very interchangeable.
 One is the conscious version and the other is the subconscious version.
-I say this because I've heard a lot of people ask, "How does he feel about me?" and then (perhaps they are not satisfied with that answer), "What does he think about me?"
+I say this because I’ve heard a lot of people ask, “How does he feel about me?” and then (perhaps they are not satisfied with that answer), “What does he think about me?”

-Though I understand the minute difference between thinking and feeling.
+I understand the minute difference between thinking and feeling.
 And I understand how these could be perceived as different.
-Perhaps he/she thinks you are like the Knight of Swords, but they feel advancing rapidly.
-But this position can answer the same question if we really meditate on it and look deeper into our own subconscious.
+Perhaps he/she thinks you are like the Knight of Swords, and they feel you advancing rapidly.

 So if you ask, “How does he/she feel about me?” and the Knight of Swords comes up he certainly feels something and it probably has to do with rescuing you, swiftly moving in, advancing rapidly.
 He has been thinking a lot about you and now has feelings for you that are closer to his heart.

 You or someone that is close to you is very sharp witted, logical, and has a masculine way of looking at things.
 You can draw on this logical mindset to solve a problem or see a situation clearly without getting any emotions involved.

 As an event it can indicate war and suggests a military presence.

 The Knight of Swords can foretell of a lawsuit.